Trading Glass

 • Stop-loss: Below/above key structure

-• Target: 2R minimum or structural level
+• Target: fixed 2R or a pre-marked structural level chosen before entry — never decided mid-trade.

 Risk Per Trade